Pitching film projects is an art form. I have taught entire seminars on pitching, and there is always room for improvement.

 Finding people who invest in movies is challenging.

 Just about every film producer in the industry is also looking for money.
-So if you are fortunate enough to get a meeting with a prospective investor, you need to make every effort to deliver a fully practiced pitch.
+So, if you are fortunate enough to meet with a prospective investor, you need to make every effort to deliver a fully practiced pitch.

 The Top 3 Mistakes Filmmakers Make When Pitching Film Projects